THESIS / DISSERTATION

 In 2018, Sreetama Karmakar doing her Masters in Media Science from NSHM Institute of Media and Design, Kolkata, interviewed Dale Bhagwagar for her thesis.
 The topic was ‘Importance of Public Relations in the Film Industry’.

-In 2020, Shreya Agarwal, a final year Post Graduate Diploma student of Media and Entertainment at Whistling Woods International, Mumbai, interviewed Dale Bhagwagar for her dissertation.
-Shreya was researching on the topic ‘Shift in the Media Plan of Film Marketing in India’.
+In 2020, Shreya Agarwal, a final year Post Graduate Diploma student of Media and Communication at Whistling Woods International, Mumbai, interviewed Dale Bhagwagar for her dissertation.
+Shreya was researching on the topic ‘Shift in Media Planning for Film Marketing in India’.

-If you are interested to do a thesis / dissertation on a topic revolving around Bollywood PR, Journalism, Marketing, Advertising or Crisis Management, feel free to mail dalebhagwagarmediagroup@gmail.com.
+If you are interested to do a thesis / dissertation on a topic revolving around Bollywood PR, Journalism or Crisis Management, feel free to contact us.
 Dale is always game to impart knowledge.
 Also visit the Education blog.

 Alternatively, you can also visit the Work With Us page on this site.